 BOSS™ – Brillouin Optical Scanner System

 Brillouin scattering is a phenomenon that arises from the interaction between incident light (e.g. a laser beam) and acoustic phonons* intrinsically present within the illuminated specimen (i.e., material or tissue).
-Acoustically induced inelastic light scattering, first reported in 1922 by Brillouin, allows non-contact, direct readout of the viscoelastic properties of a material and has widely been investigated for material characterization, structural monitoring and environmental sensing.
+Acoustically induced inelastic light scattering, first reported in 1922 by Léon Brillouin, allows non-contact, direct readout of the viscoelastic properties of a material and has been widely investigated for material characterization, structural monitoring and environmental sensing.

 The undisturbed part of the interaction is elastic scattered light (green), which needs to be eliminated in order to reveal the much weaker inelastically scattered Brillouin components (blue and orange).
 This is done in a spectrometer, where the frequency shift component ∆vB is measured.
 The resulting frequency shift of the incident and the scattered light (e.g., laser beams) define the Brillouin spectrum, which directly relate to the longitudinal elastic modulus at the probed location in the tissue.

 Extending the Brillouin technique from point sampling light spectroscopy to a scanned imaging modality allows new possibilities for biomechanical imaging.
 BOSS™ makes use of this spontaneous Brillouin scattering effect by recording this frequency shift in dependence of its location.
 A technology that has proven challenging in the past due to the need of rapid spectrum acquisition, is now made available with BOSS™ for clinical use, and Intelon is poised to bring this in-vivo real-time biomechanical imaging methodology to eyecare practitioners around the world.

 * A "phonon" is a quantum of vibrational mechanical energy, just as a "photon" is a quantum of light energy.
 Acoustic phonons refer to in-phase vibration of neighboring atoms in a material.